 Popular electric motorcycles

 It’s still relatively early days for this type of bike, but already we’ve tested the Harley-Davidson Livewire and that’s proven a real talking point.
 And that’s not all, because you can have an electric sport bike like the Energica Ego, motocross machine like the Honda CR-E, and even Triumph are known to be working on an EV project that you can see below.
 How does an electric retro Bonneville sound to you?

-You can find a list of our favorites by checking our best electric motorbikes of 2019 article.
+You can find a list of our favourites by checking our best electric motorbikes article.

-We’ve also laid out what we know about the future of electric motorcycling in 2019 and beyond.
+We’ve also laid out what we know about the future of electric motorcycling.

 Popular electric scooters

 Of course, not everyone wants a big battery-powered behemoth.
-There are plenty of lower-cost electric scooters available that are perfect for commuting or traffic-busting and the latest breed are refined and practical, plus mainly boasting cheap insurance.
+There are plenty of lower-cost electric scooters or mopeds available that are perfect for commuting or traffic-busting and the latest breed are refined and practical, plus mainly boasting cheap insurance.

-Super Soco are also making waves and the TC-Max is a hot seller in the UK.
-For around the £4000-mark you get a practical machine that can cover 80 miles bw=etween charges, It’s not really a scooter, but a funky 125 equivalent roadster.
+Super Soco are also making waves and the TC-Max is a top-selling electric motorcycle in the UK.
+For around the £4000-mark you get a practical machine that can cover 80 miles between charges, It’s not really a scooter, but a funky 125 equivalent roadster.
 Super Soco’s CUx, by Ducati, is definitely a scooter and will appeal to the fashion conscious.
 After the UK government grant, the CUx in Ducati colours costs just £2299, while a standard CUx is £2099 after the grant.